tsowell/tsowell.github.io/_posts/2020-06-21-dreamcast-32mb-ram-upgrade.md

 much RAM is present, but I'm not aware of anything that does that at the moment.
 I've only tested with KallistiOS using the changes described below.

+### Existing library

+_EDIT: It appears that some retail Dreamcast games (based on a not-so-random sampling, about 25% of them) are not compatible with this mod.
+I'm not yet sure why they don't work or what can be done to make them work._

 ### KallistiOS

 You should just need to replace 0x8d000000 (the 16MB ceiling) with 0x8e000000